chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 useful for testing conditions to ensure idempotence for non-idempotent resources such as script resources.
 The goals in doing this are:

-* Address [CHEF-4553](https://tickets.opscode.com/browse/CHEF-4553) -- simplify convoluted expressions such as that below for Windows users
+* To address [CHEF-4553](https://tickets.opscode.com/browse/CHEF-4553) -- simplify convoluted expressions such as that below for
+Windows users
 ```
 not_if 'powershell -noninteractive -noprofile -command "exit [int32]((Get-ExecutionPolicy -scope localmachine) -eq 'RemoteSigned')"'
 ```
-* For guard expressions, allow Unix and Windows users to make use of familiar modern shells such as bash and PowerShell rather than ancient interpreters like sh or cmd.exe with limited or obscure syntax
+* For guard expressions, to allow Unix and Windows users to make use of familiar modern shells such as bash and PowerShell rather than ancient interpreters like `sh` or `cmd.exe` with limited or obscure syntax
-* Make Chef interactions with OS interfaces such as shells as natural for users of the OS as possible
+* To make Chef interactions with OS interfaces such as shells as natural for users of the OS as possible

 ## Summary of proposed changes